yebology/brainwave-task-2/README.md

-# FundBridge: A Web3 Crowdfunding DApp 🌐☑️
+# FundBridge: A Crowdfunding Smart Contract 🌐☑️

 ## Description 🚀
 FundBridge is a decentralized crowdfunding smart contract.
 It uses blockchain technology to ensure secure, transparent, and tamper-proof voting.
 The smart contract is developed using Remix